FAQ about Applying for Financial Aid

-Claremont McKenna College uses both the FAFSA and the CSS/Financial Aid PROFILE in our financial aid application; however, the deadlines and processes vary for prospective students and current students.
+Claremont McKenna College uses both the FAFSA (for federal and state aid) and the CSS/Financial Aid PROFILE in addition to the FAFSA (for institutional need-based aid) in our financial aid application process; however, the deadlines and processes vary for prospective students and current students.
 Please visit the section on our website on applying for financial aid for a detailed explanation of both processes.

 Help!
 I am experiencing problems submitting my FAFSA and/or CSS/Financial Aid PROFILE.

 The Claremont McKenna College Financial Aid Office uses the FAFSA and CSS/Financial Aid PROFILE to determine financial eligibility, but we do not produce either application.
 If you have questions about completing the application, please have all relevant tax information available when you contact the Claremont McKenna College Financial Aid Office.
 Unfortunately, if you have technical difficulty with these applications, we are unable to assist with them.
 Please contact the Federal Student Aid Information Center at 1.800.4.FED.AID for difficulties with the FAFSA, and College Board at 305.829.9793 for difficulties with the CSS/Financial Aid PROFILE.